6 (sometimes shocking) things you discover while your horse is on restricted turnout - Horse & Hound

-As winter drags on and our fields gradually turn into seas of liquid mud , this means one thing for many horse owners — restricted turnout.
+No thanks to the weather this winter, our fields have gradually turned into seas of liquid mud.
+This means one thing for many horse owners — restricted turnout.
 Or possibly no turnout at all.
 Some horses don’t mind — others, well, they do mind.
 They mind a lot.
 Here’s some things you may well be discovering if your horse is currently ‘enjoying’ restricted turnout.

 1. Nothing is indestructible